sosy-lab/benchexec/doc/tool-integration.md

 described below.

-### Writing a Tool Wrapper
+### Writing a Tool-Info Module

-For tools that are not supported out-of-the-box by BenchExec, a small tool wrapper needs to be written.
+For tools that are not supported out-of-the-box by BenchExec, the tool info needs to be defined.
 This is typically just a few lines of Python code.
-If you write such a wrapper, please consider sending us a [pull request](https://github.com/dbeyer/benchexec/pulls) with it such that we can include it in BenchExec.
+If you write such a module, please consider sending us a [pull request](https://github.com/dbeyer/benchexec/pulls) with it such that we can include it in BenchExec.

-Tool-wrapper modules need to define a class named `Tool` that inherits from `benchexec.tools.template.BaseTool`.
+Tool-info modules need to define a class named `Tool` that inherits from `benchexec.tools.template.BaseTool`.
-This base class also contains the [documentation](../benchexec/tools/template.py) on how to write such a tool wrapper.
+This base class also contains the [documentation](../benchexec/tools/template.py) on how to write such a tool-info module.
-You can also look at the other files in this directory to see examples of existing tool wrapeprs.
+You can also look at the other files in this directory to see examples of existing tool infos.

-A minimal tool wrapper needs to overwrite the functions `executable`, `name`, and `determine_result`.
+A minimal tool info needs to overwrite the functions `executable`, `name`, and `determine_result`.
 It is recommended to also overwrite the function `version` if the tool has a version that can be automatically extracted.